ltw-webdev-5/curriculum/pe-a11y.md

 ---
 layout: slide-deck
 title: "PE & a11y"
-desc: "A quick introduction to progressive enhancement with Javascript and applications and how to detect browser features."
+desc: "A quick introduction to progressive enhancement with JavaScript and applications and how to detect browser features."

 slides:
   - type: super-big-text